-- When acting as auxiliary to the medical services of the armed forces of its own State, an NS may use the emblem as a protective device (Article 26 of GC I), under the following cumulative conditions: - i.
-It has been recognized and authorized by its own government authorities to assist the medical services of the armed forces of its own State; - ii.
-Only those NS personnel, units and equipment which assist the official medical services of the belligerent's armed forces, and are employed exclusively for the same purposes as the latter, make such use of the emblem; and - iii.
-These NS personnel and units have been placed under the control of that party to the conflict and are subject to its military laws and regulations. - When lending the assistance of its medical personnel and units to the medical services of the armed forces of another State party to the conflict (Article 27 of GC I), the NS of a State not party to the conflict may use the emblem as a protective device under the same conditions stated above, provided that: - i.
-The NS has obtained authorization to do so from that particular party to the conflict; - ii.
-The adversary of the State accepting the assistance of the NS has been notified of the consent of the State of origin (the State not party to the conflict); - iii.
-The party to the conflict that is accepting such assistance has notified its adverse party that it is doing so. - Whether on its own territory or abroad, an NS may use the emblem as a protective device to identify its hospital, under the following cumulative conditions: - i.
-The hospital has been recognized as a civilian hospital in the sense of GC IV by the State party to the armed conflict where the hospital is located; - ii.
-The hospital has been authorized to use the emblem as a protective device by that State.
+- 1. When acting as auxiliary to the medical services of the armed forces of its own State, an NS may use the emblem as a protective device (Article 26 of GC I), subject to all the following conditions: - it has been recognized and authorized by its own government authorities to assist the medical services of the armed forces of its own State; - the emblem is to be used only by those NS personnel, units and equipment that are assisting the medical services of the armed forces, and are employed exclusively for the same purposes as the latter; and - such NS personnel, units and equipment have been placed under the authority of their own armed forces and are subject to their military laws and regulations. - 2.
+When lending the assistance of its medical personnel and units to the medical services of the armed forces of another State party to the conflict (Article 27 of GC I), the NS of a State not party to the conflict may use the emblem as a protective device under the same conditions stated above, provided that:

-- In accordance with AP I, an NS may use the emblem as a protective device to identify its medical personnel, units and transports, under the following cumulative conditions: - i.
-These personnel, units or transports correspond to the definitions of "medical personnel", "medical units" and "medical transports" contained in AP I; - ii.
-They have been recognized and expressly authorized to use the emblem as a protective device by the competent authority of the State party to the conflict where such personnel, units and transports are deployed; - iii.
-These personnel, units or transports make use of the protective emblem under the control of that State (or, if working abroad, under the control of the host NS, if designated to do so by the "host" State).
-This stipulation does not give the State the right to exercise rigid control over the activities of the NS; its aim is to ensure proper use of the emblem.
+- the NS has obtained authorization to do so from that particular party to the conflict; - the adversary of the State accepting the assistance of the NS has been notified of the consent of the State of origin (the State not party to the conflict); and - the party to the conflict that is accepting such assistance has notified its adverse party that it is doing so. - 3.
+Whether on its own territory or abroad, an NS may use the emblem as a protective device to identify its hospital, subject to all the following conditions: - the hospital has been recognized as a civilian hospital in the sense of GC IV by the State party to the armed conflict where the hospital is located; and - the hospital has been authorized to use the emblem as a protective device by that State. - 4.
+In accordance with AP I, NS medical personnel, units and transports may be entitled to display the emblem as a protective device subject to all the following conditions: - they are protected under IHL, i.e., they correspond to the definitions of "medical personnel", "medical units" or "medical transports" contained in Article 8(c), (e) and (g) of AP I; - they are authorized to use the emblem as a protective device by the competent authority of a party to the conflict; and - they make use of the protective emblem under the control of the competent authority of a party to the conflict - this stipulation does not give the State the right to exercise rigid control over the activities of the NS; its aim is to ensure proper use of the emblem.